 Leesport is a very small borough located in the state of Pennsylvania.
 With a population of 1,883 people and two constituent neighborhoods, Leesport is the 611th largest community in Pennsylvania.

 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Leesport is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Leesport is a borough of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Leesport who work in office and administrative support (16.27%), sales jobs (11.52%), and management occupations (9.76%).
+Overall, Leesport is a borough of sales and office workers, professionals, and transportation and shipping workers.
+There are especially a lot of people living in Leesport who work in office and administrative support (17.83%), sales jobs (11.65%), and teaching (7.53%).

-Being a small borough, Leesport does not have a public transit system used by locals to get to and from work.
+Leesport is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Leesport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Leesport residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Leesport include Irish, Italian, Polish, and English.

 The most common language spoken in Leesport is English.
-Other important languages spoken here include African languages and West Germanic languages.
+Other important languages spoken here include Spanish and West Germanic languages.